CONSTRUCTION ACCIDENT LAWYERS SERVING NEW YORK CITY AND THE SURROUNDING AREAS

 It is worth noting that workers’ compensation laws are designed to protect construction workers who sustain injuries, by providing benefits such as lost wages and medical costs.
 In the event that injuries result from negligence, however, workers have additional protection under New York State Labor Law.
 In particular, Labor Law § 200 requires site owners, general contractors, and others employed by a general contractor to provide workers with a safe workplace.

-Additionally, Labor Law § 241(6) imposes vicarious liability upon: (1) owners for the negligence of contractors, subcontractors and their agents or employees, and (2) contractors for the negligence of subcontractors if they fail to provide reasonable and adequate safety to workers.
-Finally, Labor Law § 240 requires contractors and owners involved in the construction or demolition of buildings to provide and properly maintain scaffolding, ladders, ropes and other equipment in order to protect workers.
+Additionally, Labor Law § 241(6) imposes vicarious liability for certain code violations, upon (1) owners for the negligence of contractors, subcontractors and their agents or employees, and (2) contractors for the negligence of subcontractors if they fail to provide reasonable and adequate safety to workers.
+Finally, Labor Law § 240 requires contractors and owners involved in the construction or demolition of buildings to provide and properly maintain scaffolding, ladders, ropes, and other equipment in order to protect workers from elevation-related injuries.

-In sum, these provisions of the Labor Law give injured construction workers powerful legal recourse to bring lawsuits against negligent parties including owners, general contractors, subcontractors, engineers, architects, machinery and equipment manufacturers, as well as insurers.
+In sum, these provisions of the Labor Law give injured construction workers powerful legal recourse to bring lawsuits against negligent parties, including owners, general contractors, subcontractors, engineers, architects, machinery and equipment manufacturers, as well as other responsible parties.
 In the event that a worker is killed in a construction accident, surviving family members can also pursue a wrongful death lawsuit.

 At Scaffidi & Associates, we are committed to fighting for the rights of injured construction workers.
-Our experienced attorneys are well versed in New York State Labor Law and the applicable negligence and insurance laws, and we work diligently to help our clients obtain the compensation they deserve.
+Our experienced construction accident lawyers are well-versed in New York State Labor Law and the applicable negligence and insurance laws, and we work diligently to help our clients obtain compensation for their injuries.
+Here are some notable examples of settlements we’ve won on behalf of our clients:

 We are keenly aware that site owners, insurance companies, and other responsible parties will take great measures to avoid liability.
 Our legal team leverages its legal knowledge and skills to ensure our clients receive the full value of their claims.
 If a settlement cannot be reached, we are fully prepared to litigate any matter in the courts.
-If you or a loved one has been injured in a construction accident, call our office today for a free consultation or complete the contact form on our website.
+If you or a loved one have been injured in a construction accident and need the guidance of a construction site lawyer, call our office today for a free consultation or complete the contact form on our website.